ApiLogicServer/ApiLogicProject/readme.md

 __1. Load your API Logic Server Project__

-Access this GitHub project with Codespaces, as follows:
+To access this GitHub project with Codespaces, scroll up to the top of this page:

 <figure><img src="https://github.com/valhuber/apilogicserver/wiki/images/git-codespaces/open-org-on-codespaces.png?raw=true"></figure>

-> You will now see the sample project - running in VSCode, _in the Browser._  That's just what you see...
+> You will now see the sample project - running in VSCode, _in the Browser._  That's just what you _see..._

 > Behind the scenes, Codespaces has requisitioned a cloud machine, and loaded your project - with a _complete development environment_ - Python, your dependencies, git, etc.